jazwa/rackstack/README.md

 | [Feet](./rack/print/feet_P.scad) (optional)                  | 2        |

 #### Notes:
+- Before printing the actual parts.
+It's recommended to print this evaluation part: [eval_P](./rack/print/eval_P.scad) to test tolerances.
+If you find the fits too tight/loose, you can adjust them [here](./config/slack.scad).
+- Please also adjust [this file](./config/slicer.scad) to match your slicer settings.
 - Omitted actual plastic for printing.
 Any conventional 3d printing plastic should do (PLA, PETG, ABS), but beware of PLA's thermal limits.
 Higher infill is recommended for all parts.
 - For joining two racks, you will need to print 4 [stackConnectorDuals](./rack/print/stackConnectorDual_P.scad), as well as 8 M3 hex nuts, and 8 M3x12 FHCS.